nginxinc/nginx-ingress-workshops/Azure/labs/LabGuide.md

 <br/>

 This Workshop will introduce NGINX Plus Ingress Controller with hands-on practice through self-paced lab exercises.
-You will learn how to deploy an **`NGINX Plus Ingress Controller`** on a AWS EKS cluster, configure basic and advanced NGINX Plus features, test it with demo applications, and monitor it in real time.
+You will learn how to deploy an **`NGINX Plus Ingress Controller`** on an Azure AKS cluster, configure basic and advanced NGINX Plus features, test it with demo applications, and monitor it in real time.

 <br/>